-Chien Chung Wei, who is on the Watercolor Live 2022 faculty, shares his inspiring way of pursuing art.
+Chien Chung Wei, who was on the Watercolor Live 2022 faculty, shares his inspiring way of pursuing art.

 BY CHIEN CHUNG WEI